Assistance League of Ventura County

 What we aim to solve

-Assistance League’s five philanthropic programs have been created, over the last 70 years, to reach out to those in need in Ventura County, focusing primarily on children.
-They may need: • new school clothes to give them the confidence and self-esteem to make friends and put their best selves forward in the classroom, • special instruction and therapies so that they can enter kindergarten with confidence, • a special “friend” to cling to when they need one the most, • comfortable and appropriate clothing offered by caring professionals when theirs has been kept for forensic evidence, • or a helping hand that can ease loneliness and despair.
+Assistance League’s six philanthropic programs have been created, over the last 70 years, to reach out to those in need in Ventura County, focusing primarily on children and young adults.
+They may need: - new school clothes to give them the confidence and self-esteem to make friends and put their best selves forward in the classroom, - new and gently used clothing to ease the trauma of entering foster care having been abruptly moved with few personal possessions beyond the clothes that they were wearing, - financial assistance to realize their dream of an education that will help them be successful in their chosen field of endeavor, - a special “friend” to cling to when they need one the most, - comfortable and appropriate clothing offered by caring professionals when theirs has been kept for forensic evidence, - a helping hand that can ease loneliness and despair.

 Our programs